 How to Grow Rhoeo Plants

 In most areas, Rhoeo is considered an annual, though in fact, it is a tender perennial.
-Rhoeo is hardy only in USDA plant hardiness zones 9-11.
-This means that it can only tolerate temperatures down to about 20 F. (-6 C.) before they are killed off.
+Rhoeo is hardy only in USDA plant hardiness zones 9 to 11.
+This means that it can only tolerate temperatures down to about 20 degrees F. (-6 C.) before they are killed off.
 Keep in mind that this is the temperature that will kill them.
-Temperatures 10 to 15 degrees above this will cause damage to the plant, but will not kill it.
+Temperatures 10 to 15 degrees F. (6-7 C.) above this will cause damage to the plant, but will not kill it.

 Rhoeos also enjoy partial shade to full shade.